 The procedure for enabling SSL connections differs slightly from one LDAP server to another.
-This document covers the process for enabling SSL connections when you are using Netscape Directory Server 4.12.
-If you are using another LDAP server, the procedure is similar.
+This document covers the procedure for enabling SSL connection with Sun Java System Directory Server.
+If you are using another LDAP server, use the methods described in the associated documentation.